Mchy-DP/Mchy/README.md

       If all goes well you should see the output `Compilation Successful!` after the compiler finishes.

 6. Move your Datapack to your world
     - In the folder containing the program there should now be a folder called `Hello World`.
 This folder is the Datapack.
-It can now be moved to the `datapacks` folder of any minecraft world and then when `/reload` is run in chat in that mincraft world you should see the message `Hello World!` output to chat.
+It can now be moved to the `datapacks` folder of any Minecraft world and then when `/reload` is run in chat in that mincraft world you should see the message `Hello World!` output to chat.

 ### Tips:
   - Getting bored of copying your Datapack over after making a change, get the compiler to build straight to the `datapacks` directory via the `-o` option.
 Example: